Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Exceptional Andreev spectrum

-There exists Majorana zero modes in the Hermitian topological $p$-wave Josephson junction at phase $\phi=\pi$.
-We find that Majorana zero modes survive even in the non-Hermitian environment.
+There exist a pair of MZMs in the Hermitian topological $p$-wave Josephson junction at phase difference $\phi=\pi$.
+We find that MZMs survive even in the non-Hermitian environment.
 To verify this, we first consider the $E=0$ case in the BdG equation Eq.~\eqref{eq:BdGEquation}.
 Under this condition, the basis function takes the form $\left( \right)\propto e^{ixk_{e/h}}\left( \right)=e^{ixk_{e/h}}\left( \right)$.
 Notably, this wavefunction satisfies the Majorana condition $(u,v)^{T}\propto(v^{*},u^{*})^{T}$.
 Next, imposing the continuity condition at the junction leads to the secular equation

-For $\phi=\pi$, with the choice $u_{0}=i$ and $v_{0}=1$, this equation holds, demonstrating that Majorana zero modes persist in the $p$-wave NHJJ.
+For $\phi=\pi$, with the choice $u_{0}=i$ and $v_{0}=1$, this equation holds, demonstrating that a MZM persists in the $p$-wave NHJJ.